broadinstitute/NeuroPainting/1.main-run-workflows/README.md

 # Run profiling workflows on NCP Experiments

-`../0.pilot-run-workflows/generate_profiles.sh` is used to produce profiles
+`generate_profiles.sh` is used to produce profiles

-Our goal with this module is to generate profiles for 308 stem cell lines.

 There are 3 profiles files for each plate, stored in [profiles](https://github.com/broadinstitute/neuronal-cell-painting/tree/master/1.main-run-workflows/profiles), corresponding to different transformations of the data: